sanity-io/next-sanity/README.md

 ## Usage

-It’s practical to set up a decicated files where you import and set up your client etc. Below is a comprehensive example of the different things you can set up.
+It’s practical to set up dedicated files where you import and set up your client etc. Below is a comprehensive example of the different things you can set up.

 ```js
 // lib/config.js